Travel guide

 Long trip through many countries worldwide Global or multi-country plan Covers beyond the continent

-Useful tip: in North America, distances can be deceiving.
-A "jump" from New York to Toronto or from Los Angeles to Tijuana crosses a border and changes networks.
-With the regional pack, you won't notice the change; with a per-country eSIM, you'd have to activate another.
+Useful tip: In North America, distances are deceiving.
+A "hop" from New York to Toronto or from Los Angeles to Tijuana crosses a border and changes networks.
+With the regional pack, you won't notice the change; with an eSIM per country, you'd have to activate another one.

-Coverage and speed in the USA, Canada, and Mexico
+Coverage and speed in USA, Canada, and Mexico

-All three countries have strong 4G and 5G networks in cities and tourist areas, so the experience in New York, Toronto, Mexico City, or Cancun is fluid for maps, social media, and video calls.
-You should lower your expectations in remote roads, national parks, and rural areas, especially in the vast spaces of Canada and inland Mexico.
+All three countries have strong 4G and 5G networks in cities and tourist areas, so the experience in New York, Toronto, Mexico City, or Cancun is smooth for maps, social media, and video calls.
+You might want to lower your expectations in remote roads, national parks, and rural areas, especially in the vast spaces of Canada and inland Mexico.

-A quality regional eSIM connects to the main operators in each country, not a minor network, so urban coverage is the same as what a local would have.
-On a road trip along the West Coast or through the Riviera Maya, download offline maps before leaving the city to avoid being stranded in a section without signal.
-If you're debating between an eSIM or paying for roaming with your Spanish operator, this comparison of eSIM vs. roaming clarifies it with numbers.
+A quality regional eSIM connects to the main carriers in each country, not a minor network, so urban coverage is the same as a local would have.
+On a road trip along the west coast or the Riviera Maya, download offline maps before leaving the city to avoid being stranded in a section without signal.
+If you're weighing between an eSIM or paying for roaming with your Spanish operator, this comparison of eSIM vs roaming clarifies it with numbers.

-eSIM North America: a single plan for the United States, Canada, and Mexico
+North America eSIM: a single plan for the United States, Canada, and Mexico

 Photo: Matthis Volquardsen · Pexels